antonioLopezT/tae-webUI/imdb/README.txt

 	**Notes:
 	The project is configure to run in a Mac or a Windows computer.
-	The commands in the instruction number 3 run the default configuration that open a Firefox browser, you can run the automation test with Firefox or Chrome with the next commands:
+	The commands in the instruction number 3 run the default configuration that open a Chrome browser, you can run the automation test with Firefox or Chrome with the next commands:
 		- For Firefox -> mvn test -PFirefox
 		- For Chrome -> mvn test -PChrome
 	For the test data in the differents test cases you can modify them in the resource.properties